 - Forgetting about taxes.
 Usually, the person who is awarded custody of the children also gets the house.
 However, getting the house might not be the best deal.
 If you can’t afford to pay the mortgage, taxes, and upkeep on the house, then you should ask for an investment portfolio of equal value instead.
 However, before you start celebrating, remember, single people, aren’t allowed to shelter as much capital gains from taxes.
 Also, stocks can be an issue.
 You should go for newly purchased stocks because they will cost you less in capital gains taxes.

 - Settling too early.
 Just because you want to get out of your marriage immediately, this doesn’t mean you should give up your financial security.
 Prepare multiple copies of all of your important financial documents, including tax forms, statements, credit card statements, brokerage and mutual fund statements, and other financial records.
 This will help you recognize what you own and even what you owe.
 Ensure that you and your kids continue to have health insurance during and after the divorce proceedings.
 Because while you’re still married to your spouse, an accident or illness can affect property division.
 If you and your spouse agree on your own file for an uncontested divorce.
-However, if it’s impossible, hire a professional mediator or an attorney.
+However, if it’s impossible, hire a professional mediator or Colorado Springs divorce lawyers.
 If you decide to hire a family law attorney, don’t forget to bring these three things to the first meeting with your lawyer so you can access what you’ll need once separated: an accounting sheet of your income, your tax return, and a balance sheet listing your family’s assets and debts.

 - Increasing your debt.
 Divorce is costly.
 Apart from the attorney’s fees, you’ll need money to start a new household.
 Although it may be hard to make ends meet, get used to having less now.
 Remember, your court costs and legal bills may come due before you receive your first payment of spousal maintenance or even your share of the marital property.
 Even though it may seem stressful, your freedom down the line is worth the struggle.